Suppléments et adolescents : comment s’y retrouver sans paniquer

 And once again:

-An overweight person needs a higher dosage, because the
+An overweight person needs a higher dosage, because vitamin D is fat-soluble.

 Health Shop - Vitamin D3 - 300 capsules